 Generation Z consume their media digitally through smartphones and tablets.
 This age group will use smartphones for almost three hours per day for social media, TV shows, music, and games.

-So what social media habits do Generation Z have?
+What social media habits do Generation Z have?

 Keep their lives private